Which place is cheaper, Bordeaux or Giverny?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Giverny as well as Bordeaux.
+The summer months attract visitors to Giverny because of the small town charm and the family-friendly experiences.
 Also, the city activities and the family-friendly experiences are the main draw to Bordeaux this time of year.

 Giverny is around the same temperature as Bordeaux in the summer.
-The temperature in Giverny is usually 20°C (68°F) in July, and Bordeaux stays around 21°C (69°F).
+The daily temperature in Giverny averages around 20°C (68°F) in July, and Bordeaux fluctuates around 21°C (69°F).

 The sun comes out a lot this time of the year in Bordeaux.
 People are often attracted to the plentiful sunshine in Giverny this time of the year.
 In the summer, Giverny often gets less sunshine than Bordeaux.
 Giverny gets 241 hours of sunny skies this time of year, while Bordeaux receives 276 hours of full sun.